Seán Lester: Early life

 John Ernest Lester was born in County Antrim in the east of Ulster, the son of a Protestant grocer, Robert Lester, and his wife, the former Henrietta Ritchie.
 Although the town of Carrickfergus, where he was born and raised, was strongly Unionist, he joined the Gaelic League as a youth and was won over to the cause of Irish nationalism.

-The family moved to Belfast when he was young and he attended Methodist College in the city; after leaving school, he changed his name from John to the Irish ‘Seán’.
+The family moved to Belfast when he was young and he attended Methodist College Belfast in the city; after leaving school, he changed his name from John to the Irish ‘Seán’.

 As a young man, he joined the Irish Republican Brotherhood (IRB).
 He worked as a journalist for the North Down Herald and a number of other northern papers before he moved to Dublin, where he found a job at the Freeman's Journal.
 By 1919, he had risen to become its news editor.

 After the Irish War of Independence, a number of his friends joined the new government of the Irish Free State.
 Lester was offered and accepted the position as director of publicity.

 He married Elizabeth Ruth Tyrrell in 1920, and they had three daughters.